20 Best Chinese New Year Books for Kids

 What are your favorite Chinese New Year books for kids?

-More Chinese New Year resources for children
+More ways to celebrate Chinese New Year with kids

 Happy Lunar New Year, friends!